A Bootstrap Test for Independence of Time Series Based on the Distance Covariance: Main Theoretical Results

-\end{theorem} \begin{remark} Theorem \ref{thm:bootstrap} also holds if the joint distributions of the vectors $(Z_1, \ldots, Z_d)$ do not fulfill Assumption \ref{ass:folgecubeassumption}, if we instead assume the sample generating process $(Z_k)_{k \in \mathbb{N}}$ to be $\phi$-mixing. \end{remark} \begin{remark} One can also use this bootstrap procedure to approximate the limiting distribution of different $V$-statistics of absolutely regular sample data.
-E.g., the empirical Pearson covariance of $X$ and $Y$ can be expressed as a $V$-statistic with kernel function
+Theorem \ref{thm:hyp_bootstrap} also holds if the distributions of the vectors $(Z_1, \ldots, Z_d)$ do not fulfil Assumption \ref{ass:folgecubeassumption}, if instead we assume the sample generating process $(Z_k)_{k \in \mathbb{N}}$ to be $\phi$-mixing.
+We provide the necessary theoretical tools for this in Appendix \ref{app:proofs}.

+One can also use the independent block bootstrap to approximate the limiting distribution of different $V$-statistics of absolutely regular sample data.
+For instance, the empirical Pearson covariance of $X$ and $Y$ (with normalisation $1/n$ instead of $1/(n-1)$) can be expressed as a $V$-statistic with kernel function

-This kernel function is not degenerate, and so one has to use a different normalising factor (namely, $\sqrt{n}$); thus adapted, the bootstrap procedure still yields the appropriate limiting distribution (in this case, a Gaussian distribution). \end{remark}
+Using an appropriate normalisation factor of $\sqrt{n}$, the bootstrap procedure yields the appropriate limiting distribution (in this case, a Gaussian distribution).